google/shell-encryption/README.md

 A message *m* that is to be encrypted must be a polynomial with *n* coefficients, each of which is smaller than *t*.

-To encrypt *m* with key *s*, select a polynomial *e* from the distribution *Y*.
-*e* is a random amount of error that makes it difficult to extract the error from the ciphertext.
+To encrypt *m* with key *s*, select a polynomial *e* from the distribution *Y* and a polynomial *a* from the uniform distribution (each coefficient of *a* is chosen uniformly at random). *e* is a random amount of error that makes it difficult to extract the error from the ciphertext.
+Both *a* and *e* are nonces that should be regenerated freshly for each encryption.

 The ciphertext consists of two polynomials.
 The first polynomial *c<sub>0</sub> = as + m + et*.
 The second polynomial *c<sub>1</sub> = -a*.
 The